 - notifying in writing at least one month in advance but no longer than three months

-- compensating the other party to the level that was agreed to by both parties, provided this does not exceed the equivalent of three months' gross wages.
+- compensating the other party to the level that was agreed to by both the parties, provided this does not exceed the equivalent of three months' gross wages.

 Basis for termination